skift/integration-docs/forum-api.md

 Each table is searchable by providing parameters in this format:
 `${RESOURCE}/${KEY}/$VALUE`.
 For example, `GET` `sponsors/premium/0?eventId=281682` will retrieve all "premium" sponsors for the event with ID 281682.
 The `${KEY}` must be a valid model attribute, or else the API will return a `404` error.

-To retrieve "Partners," which were previously maintained in their own table, query `sponsors/isPartner/1`.
+~~To retrieve "Partners," which were previously maintained in their own table, query `sponsors/isPartner/1`.~~ **NOTE**: As of 8/21 there is no support for "Partner" information.

 ### Responses
 Responses will be a JSON object with the properties `count` (integer) and `items` (array of objects).